 a) Select the people you ask to write your reference letters carefully– 2 people (from the school or community) to attest to:

 b) choose non-family:

-d) If you use a community person always ask for their permission to photocopy it to use for several scholarship applications.
+d) If you use someone from the community, always ask for their permission to photocopy it to use for several scholarship applications.

 6. Thank You Letters

 Thank you letters are essential to good manners!